liquidm/gtm-tpl-universal/README.md

-# GTM template for conversion tracking, attribution and retargeting
+# Universal pixel for Google Tag Manager

+This Pixel allows you to attribute conversions to campaigns and ads, run CPC+ campaigns and build audiences for retargeting.

-For detailed description of retargeting segments please refer to the Platform Guide in your account.
+Please refer to the LiquidM Platform Guide documentation in your account for use case examples, the description of the attribution models and limitations of each attribution type.